jnedum/mutation-testing-demo/README.md

 2. Run PITest: `./gradlew pitest`
 3. Open the coverage report in `/build/reports/pitest/index.html`
 4. Note that the code coverage is 100% (domain classes are excluded); however PITest highlights gaps in the tests.
+5. Also note that the code is broken!
+The service sets the current listing to a match outside of the `if` statement.
-5. Checkout the "good-tests" branch to see the corrected tests, and re-run PITest.
+5. Checkout the "good-tests" branch to see the corrected code and tests, and re-run PITest.